2017–18 South Pacific cyclone season: Severe Tropical Cyclone Keni

 Tropical Cyclone Keni impacted Fiji and caused the cast and crew of the 37th season of the American reality competition series, Survivor, to be temporarily evacuated to the production's base camp.

 Tropical Depression 14F

+This is the 11th named storm.
+Formed on April 17, dissipated on April 20.

 Other systems

 During December 16, Tropical Disturbance 02F developed within a trough of low pressure, about 25 km to the northeast of the island of Futuna.
 During the following day, Tropical Disturbance 03F developed along the same trough of low pressure about 45 km to the southeast of the island of Wallis.
 Over the next couple of days, the disturbances moved southeastwards into areas of high vertical wind shear, before they were last noted during December 18 and 19 as they dissipated to the southeast of Samoa.

 On January 28, the JTWC issued a Tropical Cyclone Formation Alert on a tropical disturbance, which was located near the French Polynesian island of Rapa Iti.
 The system had a well defined low-level circulation, and was located within an area of warm sea surface temperatures and marginal vertical wind shear.
 The system subsequently peaked with 1-minute sustained wind speeds of 65 km/h, which made it equivalent to a tropical storm.
 The alert was subsequently cancelled during the next day, after the system's low level circulation center became ragged, and atmospheric convection was displaced to the east of the circulation center.

 On May 4, 2018, a system identified as a subtropical cyclone formed east of 120°W, near 80°W, just a few hundred miles off the coast of Chile, with researchers unofficially naming the storm Lexi.
 The cyclone formed in an area without a Regional Specialized Meteorological Center, so it was not officially classified.
 On May 9, the satellite services division of the NOAA classified the system as a weak subtropical storm, despite occurring in cooler (below 20 °C) sea surface temperatures.